 The word “perihelion” comes from the Ancient Greek words “peri”, meaning “near”, and “helios”, meaning “the Sun”.
 “Aphelion” derives from the words “apo”, meaning “away”, and “helios”, meaning “the Sun”.

 The perihelion is the point in the orbit of the earth where it is nearest to its orbital focus, to the sun.
-It is the opposite of aphelion, which is the point in the orbit where the earth is farthest from its focus.
+It’s the opposite of aphelion, which is the point in the orbit where the earth is farthest from its focus.

 The word solstice is derived from the Latin “sol” meaning “sun” and “sistere” meaning “to stand still”.
-During the solstices, the Sun stands appears to stand still in declination, In other words, the seasonal movement of the Sun’s path, as seen from Earth, comes to a stop before reversing direction.
+During the solstices, the Sun appears to stand still in declination.
+The seasonal movement of the Sun’s path, as seen from Earth, comes to a stop before reversing direction.

 Is the Winter Solstice and the Perihelion Eelated?

 Earth moves closest to the sun on January 4, 2017, at around 9:17 am EST. This event is called the Earth’s Perihelion.
 Meanwhile, the December Solstice took place on December 21 at 3:44 AM EST.

 At the Perihelion in January the Earth is 91 million miles from the sun.
 In contrast, it is 94 million miles away on the July Aphelion.
 During the winter solstice, the Earth’s Southern Hemisphere is tilted most toward the sun and its mid-summer in the southern hemisphere.

 The date of Earth’s perihelion drifts back as the centuries pass.
 These two astronomical events are separated by about two weeks for us now.
 A few centuries ago they were closer together and in fact, they happened in 1246 AD.
 As time passes, these events will drift even farther apart.